Default mode network: Clinical significance

 The default mode network has been hypothesized to be relevant to disorders including Alzheimer's disease, autism, schizophrenia, major depressive disorder (MDD), chronic pain, post-traumatic stress disorder (PTSD) and others.
 In particular, the DMN has also been reported to show overlapping yet distinct neural activity patterns across different mental health conditions, such as when directly comparing attention deficit hyperactivity disorder (ADHD) and autism.

 People with Alzheimer's disease show a reduction in glucose (energy use) within the areas of the default mode network.
 These reductions start off as slight decreases in patients with mild symptoms and continue to large reductions in those with severe symptoms.
-Surprisingly, disruptions in the DMN begin even before individuals show signs of Alzheimer's disease.
-Plots of the peptide amyloid-beta, which is thought to cause Alzheimer's disease, show the buildup of the peptide is within the DMN.
-This prompted Randy Buckner and colleagues to propose the high metabolic rate from continuous activation of DMN causes more amyloid-beta peptide to accumulate in these DMN areas.
-These amyloid-beta peptides disrupt the DMN and because the DMN is heavily involved in memory formation and retrieval, this disruption leads to the symptoms of Alzheimer's disease.
+Surprisingly, amyloid-beta plaque (one of the major hallmarks of Alzheimer's disease) builds up in the DMN begin even before individuals show symptoms of Alzheimer's disease.
+This prompted Randy Buckner and colleagues to propose the high metabolic rate from continuous activation of DMN causes more amyloid-beta peptide to accumulate in these DMN areas and to form amyloid-beta plaque.
+This disrupts the DMN and because the DMN is heavily involved in memory formation and retrieval, this disruption leads to the symptoms of Alzheimer's disease.

 DMN is thought to be disrupted in individuals with autism spectrum disorder.
 These individuals are impaired in social interaction and communication which are tasks central to this network.
 Studies have shown worse connections between areas of the DMN in individuals with autism, especially between the mPFC (involved in thinking about the self and others) and the PCC (the central core of the DMN).
 The more severe the autism, the less connected these areas are to each other.
 It is not clear if this is a cause or a result of autism, or if a third factor is causing both (confounding).